 ABOUT

-PC Muñoz's singular music-making aesthetic as a composer, percussionist, recording artist and producer bridges the gap between pop songcraft, musique concrète, free jazz, and the insistent rhythms of funk and hip-hop.
-His body of work as an artist and producer includes GRAMMY®-nominated contemporary classical music with composer/cellist Joan Jeanrenaud as well as collaborations with rock legend Jackson Browne, poet /chanteuse
+PC Muñoz's music-making aesthetic bridges the gap between songcraft, musique concrète, free improvisation, and the insistent rhythms of funk and hip-hop.
+His body of work as an artist and producer includes GRAMMY®-nominated contemporary classical music with composer/cellist

 Ingrid Chavez, Oakland hip-hop heavyweight